How To Become a Tax Attorney

 Tax attorneys require a detailed understanding of federal, state, and local tax laws.
 This knowledge should include familiarity with tax codes, regulations, and tax-related court cases.

-It’s also important that a tax attorney possess excellent tech skills, including proficiency in legal practice management software.
+• Technical skills: It’s important that a tax attorney possess excellent tech skills, including proficiency in legal practice management software.
 Having a legal practice management software that provides them with the ability to manage their client’s trust accounts is crucial for streamlined day-to-day.

 For instance, Clio has extensive document management capabilities that allow tax attorneys to keep track of trust accounting as well as important legal documents with minimal effort.
 Meanwhile, its online payments software enables tax attorneys to receive payments from clients easily and securely.